issaceee/study-vault/Readings/Texts/Paper 3/*Form, Experiment, Genre.md

 For any Paper 3 question:
 1. Identify the dominant historical phase
-2. Isolate one core formal tension
+2. Isolate one formal tension
 3. Add one hybrid or experimental pressure
 4. Use cross-decade contrast to show progression